Jerbert16/travel-buddy-powered-by-python/README.md

 # Travel Buddy + AI
 Welcome to Travel Buddy + AI!
 This is a simple and convenient application designed to enhance your travel planning experience.
-By leveraging the power of Python, Flask, OpenAI, OpenWeather, Bootstrap, and JavaScript, Travel Buddy + AI puts you in command of your plans.
+By leveraging the power of Python, Flask, OpenAI, OpenWeather, and Bootstrap, Travel Buddy + AI puts you in command of your plans.

 ## Project Description
 Have the day off, but uncertain about the weather and unsure of where to go?